Xing-CHEN18/Xing-CHEN18.github.io/Research.md

 **Reflection/Future Work** The promising results from Neural ODEs in spintronics suggest a disruptive tool for rapid and accurate modeling, complementing time-intensive micromagnetic simulations.
 Looking ahead, we aim to generalize this approach to a broader range of electronic devices, optimizing the functionality and efficiency of next-generation technologies.

-**Publication and code**: [Forecasting the outcome of spintronic experiments with neural ordinary differential equations](https://www.nature.com/articles/s41467-022-28571-7), Nature Communications.
+**Publication and code**: [Forecasting the outcome of spintronic experiments with neural ordinary differential equations](https://www.nature.com/articles/s41467-022-28571-7), _Nat Commun 13, 1016 (2022)_.

 - ## Reservoir computing for modeling time series data